dwp/dataworks-ingress_sft-agent/README.md

 ## s3fs

-DataWorks ingress SFT agent mounts the stage bucket as a volume in the container, so that when the file has received to the mount directory in the container it also persists on S3.
+DataWorks ingress SFT agent mounts the stage bucket as a volume in the container, so that when the file has been received to the mount directory in the container it also persists on S3.
 This is done by using the [s3fs](https://github.com/s3fs-fuse/s3fs-fuse) tool.

 This requires three run time variables
 ```